jadtl/Daedalus/README.md

 `git clone --recurse-submodules https://github.com/JadTala/Daedalus.git`

-3. Use the CMake files to compile either the library or the provided testbed
+3. Use the CMake files to compile the library and the provided testbed

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)